Office: SN-1027 (Marine Geomatics Lab)

 Telephone: (709) 864-3097

 Dr. Rodolphe Devillers and Dr. Evan Edinger

-Dr. Craig Brown (McGregor GeoScience Ltd., Adjunct Professor at Memorial University)
+Dr. Craig Brown (Research Scientist at the Nova Scotia Community College and Adjunct Professor at Memorial University)

 Dr. Vanessa Lucieer (Institute for Marine and Antarctic Studies, University of Tasmania, Australia)

 B.Sc.
 Géomatique appliquée à l'environnement (Applied Geomatics)

 Université de Sherbrooke

 Sherbrooke, Québec, Canada